makeitpop.top

 Enjoy it here in Gen X's favorite format - the comic book.

 Let me know if you would like to see more of these.
-Nowadays, it's easy - all you need is an idea, an AI
+Nowadays, it's easy - all you need is an idea, and an AI

-... and a spare creative director
+... and a spare creative director.
+(If that's not too much to ask.)

 ‹